 This tweak is by far the most effective in making Windows 10 respond faster.
-It sheds all unnecessary animations and fancy transition effects, which require a lot of processing power to happen.
+It sheds all unnecessary animations and fancy transition effects which require processing power.

 - Type “sysdm.cpl” (no quotes) into the Search box and press Enter This will bring up the System Properties window.

-- On the System Properties window, pick the Advanced tab then click not the first Settings button in the Performance block to bring up the Performance Options window.
+- On the System Properties window, pick the Advanced tab then click on the first Settings button in the Performance block to bring up the Performance Options window.